Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 I browsed the internet for a solution and came upon ceramides.
 It was a Saturday evening, and the only store open in my part of Europe at the time was a supermarket.

 There I found L’Oréal’s Hydra Active 3 for sensitive skin, which is a 24-hour cream (day and night).
-It’s a brand I generally avoid, but it worked immediately and I’ve stuck with it ever since.
+It worked immediately, and I’ve stuck with it ever since.

 Instead of sunscreen, it uses ethylhexyl salicylate.
 This is inert unless exposed to UV light and won’t irritate the skin or block any treatments you apply afterward.
 In other words, it’s safe to sleep with.